-Our pediatric dentist will need to take regular dental x-rays of your child’s teeth.
+Our pediatric dentist in Brooklyn will need to take regular dental x-rays of your child’s teeth.
 Children need more frequent x-rays than adults as their mouths are rapidly growing and changing, and they are also more susceptible towards developing cavities.
-Pediatric dentists use x-rays to evaluate erupting teeth, to plan orthodontic treatment, to check bone development, and to assess any facial injuries.

 A dental x-ray can also help identify any problems with wisdom teeth development, and can show any teeth that might be impacted.
 Dental x-rays are extremely useful for enabling a dentist to diagnose and treat conditions that are not visible to the naked eye.